-- (2) The time of the event is when the asset is transferred. - (3) You make a capital gain if the \capital proceeds from the transfer are more than the asset's \cost base.
-You make a capital loss if those capital proceeds are less than the asset's \reduced cost base.
+- (2) The time of the event is when the asset is transferred. - (3) You make a capital gain if the capital proceeds from the transfer are more than the asset's cost base.
+You make a capital loss if those capital proceeds are less than the asset's reduced cost base. - (4) If you are the trustee of the trust and no beneficiary is absolutely entitled to the asset as against you (disregarding any legal disability), the first element of the asset's cost base and reduced cost base in your hands is its market value when the asset is transferred.